-Special Needs Plans (SNPs) are a type of Medicare Advantage plan offered to those who have specific needs related to a medical condition.
+Special Needs Plans (SNPs) are a type of Medicare Advantage plan for those with specific needs relating to a medical condition.

-To be eligible for a Special Needs Plan, a person may receive both Medicare and Medicaid benefits, or live in an institution, such as a nursing home.
+To be eligible for an SNP, a person may receive both Medicare and Medicaid benefits or live in an institution, such as a nursing home.
 These plan types offer services aimed specifically at the populations they will serve.

 This article will detail more about SNPs and the condition types that can qualify for coverage.

-Medicare Advantage programs offer SNPs to individuals who have a chronic condition.
-Medicare tailors these plans toward those with certain types of medical conditions and their specific needs.
-Examples include:
+Medicare Advantage programs offer SNPs to individuals with certain conditions or specific healthcare needs or who also have Medicaid.
+Medicare tailors these plans to each person’s specific needs.
+Examples of SNP services may include:

 • access to in-network providers that treat their condition